-Growing up, one of the things my family ate most was RICE!
+My love for rice led me to this Coconut Turmeric Rice recipe!
+I’ve always loved experimenting with different kinds of rice.
+We at tons of it growing up!
 There were even times I would be perfectly content eating a bowl of rice topped with black pepper, butter and occasionally a sauce like General Tso’s.
 Actually my mouth is watering just thinking about it!
-Because I love rice so much, I’ve always loved experimenting with different kinds of rice.
-This led me to Coconut Turmeric Rice!

 How to Make Coconut Turmeric Rice